pjbroad/el-build-methods/macOS/Xcode/README.md

 ## 9. Further Support

-If you have any trouble following this guide or getting the client to build on your Mac, please feel free to drop me (Ben) a message in-game or via the [Eternal Lands forum](http://www.eternal-lands.com/forum/).
+If something goes wrong or you have any trouble following this guide, please feel free to drop me (Ben) a message in-game or via the [Eternal Lands forum](http://www.eternal-lands.com/forum/).